 Content Overview Assessment Overview Computer Systems 01 This component will introduce learners to the Central Processing Unit (CPU), computer memory and storage, wired and wireless networks, network topologies, system security and system software.
 It is expected that learners will become familiar with the impact of Computer Science in a global context through the study of the ethical, legal, cultural and environmental concerns associated with Computer Science.
-Topics covered: Computer systems (01) Systems Architecture Memory Storage Wired and wireless networks Network topologies, protocols and layers System security System software Ethical, legal, cultural and environmental concerns 80 marks 1 hour and 30 minutes Written paper (no calculators allowed) 50% of total GCSE
+Topics covered: Systems Architecture Memory Storage Wired and wireless networks Network topologies, protocols and layers System security System software Ethical, legal, cultural and environmental concerns Computer systems (01)50% of80 marks50% of1 hour and 30 minutestotalWritten paperGCSE(no calculators allowed)State

 Computational Thinking, Algorithms

 & Programming 02

 This component incorporates and builds on the

 knowledge and understanding gained in Component

 01, encouraging learners to apply this knowledge and

 understanding using computational thinking.

 Learners will be introduced to algorithms and

 programming, learning about programming Computational thinking,

 techniques, how to produce robust programs, algorithms and

 computational logic, translators and facilities of programming (02) 50% of

 computing languages and data representation.
-80 marks total
+80 marks

-Learners will become familiar with computing related 1 hour and 30 minutes GCSE
+Learners will become familiar with computing related total

 mathematics.
-GCSE
+1 hour and 30 minutes GCSE

 Written paper

 Topics covered: (no calculators allowed)

-Algorithms
+• Algorithms

 Programming techniques

 Producing robust programs

 Computational logic

-Translators and facilities of languages
+• Translators and facilities of languages

 Data representation

+Data representation

 Programming project:

+Due successions to sharing control will be because in Duth an

 Programming techniques will be learnt in Python,

 HTML and Web Design.
 The programming skills will be

 assessed in Unit 2 of the exam.

 A project will be created in 20 hours, this will be not

+A project will be created in 20 hours, this will be not

 assessed as part of the final GCSE grade.

 Pupils will learn about the Software Development Life

 Cycle covering

-Analysis

-Design
+Analysis Design

-Development
+Design Development

+Development Testing and evaluation and conclusions

 Testing and evaluation and conclusions

 Learners will need to create suitable algorithms which

 will provide a solution to the problems identified in

 the task.
 They will then code their solutions in a

 suitable programming language.

+Entrance requirements: This course is open to all pu 1